 grant_single_labels|admissibility

-- For transportation network projects, the minimum scale is an annual transport volume of 1 MtCO2 and must include multiple capture sites.
+- The proposed project must have a minimum capture rate of 200 ktCO2 annually, or for transportation network projects, an annual transport volume of 1 MtCO2 including multiple capture sites.

-- Partnerships and collaborations among technology developers, industry operators, industrial associations, SMEs, municipalities, and others are encouraged.
+- Technology developers, industry operators, industrial associations, SMEs, municipalities, and others are encouraged to apply, with partnerships and collaborations emphasized.

-- Applicants are encouraged to engage and include Alberta’s post-secondary and research institutions in project consortia where appropriate.
+- Engagement and inclusion of Alberta’s post-secondary and research institutions in project consortia are encouraged where appropriate.

 grant_eligibility_criteria|who_can_apply